tlkamp/log-reloading/README.md

 # Hot Reloading for Logs
 An example server that automatically reloads its logging configuration.

+The server configuration is loaded **once** on startup.
+The logging configuration can be updated and reloaded at will.
+If the `/-/reload` endpoint detects that the configuration has not changed, no action will be taken (indicated in the logs).

 ## Demo
 // TODO: Add gif